happyxie/open-moac-pool/docs/PAYOUTS.md

 ## Resolving Failed Payments (automatic)

-If your payout is not logged and not confirmed by Ethereum network you can resolve it automatically.
+If your payout is not logged and not confirmed by Moac network you can resolve it automatically.
 You need to payouts in maintenance mode by setting up `RESOLVE_PAYOUT=1` or `RESOLVE_PAYOUT=True` environment variable:

-`RESOLVE_PAYOUT=1 ./build/bin/open-ethereum-pool payouts.json`.
+`RESOLVE_PAYOUT=1 ./build/bin/open-moac-pool payouts.json`.

-Payout module will fetch all rows from Redis with key `eth:payments:pending` and credit balance back to miners.
+Payout module will fetch all rows from Redis with key `mc:payments:pending` and credit balance back to miners.
 Usually you will have only single entry there.

 If you see `No pending payments to resolve` we have no data about failed debits.